 Sandra is past Secretary and President of The West Australian Society of Arts and was a member of the Watercolour Society of WA (juried admission).
 Since moving to Tasmania she has become actively involved in the North West Art Circle, the Burnie Coastal Art Group and The Launceston Art Society.

-Since moving to Tasmania her work has been hung in many exhibitions, including Tasart and Artex and she has had five solo exhibitions.
+Since moving to Tasmania her work has been hung in many exhibitions, including Tasart and Artex and she has had six solo exhibitions.